nuwber/rabbitevents/README.md

 ```

 ## Configuration <a name="configuration"></a>
-After publishing assets, its primary configuration file will be located at `config/rabbitevents.php`.
+After publishing assets, the primary configuration file will be located at `config/rabbitevents.php`.
-This configuration file allows you to configure your connection and logging options.
+This configuration file allows you to configure the connection and logging options.

-It's very similar to queue connection but now you'll never be confused if you have another connection to RabbitMQ.
+It's very similar to queue connection, but now you'll never be confused if you have another connection to RabbitMQ.

 ```php
 <?php